omid-b/ans/README.md

 This version include all the necessary commands and tools required for generating Rayleigh wave (ZZ and RR cross-correlations) and Love wave (TT cross-correlation component) Empirical Green's Functions (EGFs).
 A brief description of most useful CLI commands is given below:

+## Workflow / Procedure

 ```bash
 ans init <maindir>
 ```
-> **Description:** initialize ans project at project main directory i.e. <maindir>
+> **Description:** initialize ans project at project main directory i.e. \<maindir\>

 ```bash
 ans config
 ans config --maindir <maindir>
 ```
 > **Description:** open the program GUI to configure the ans project.
-Note: default <maindir> is current working directory
+Note: default \<maindir\> is current working directory

 ```bash
 ans download stations
 ```
 > **Description:** download list of available stations at the given region boundary and dates that was previously set using the GUI.
-Datacenters, desired station components etc should also be set using '$> ans config'.
+Datacenters, desired station components etc should also be set using '$ ans config'.

 ```bash
 ans download metadata